-One day in Girona: what to see and what to do
+What to see and what to do in Girona

 Girona is so-called City of the Four Rivers as it is located in the junction of four different rivers (Galligants, Onyar, Ter and Güell).
 The river Onyar crosses the city leaving at its right bank the historic centre and at its left bank the commercial district.
 Apart from being an amazing town for culture and history lovers, Girona is a great place to enjoy traditional Catalan food as it offers a variety of delicious restaurants and cafes.
 Moreover, this city also has a cool diverse nightlife to enjoy.
 The city of Girona is partly surrounded by an ancient city wall and its charming interior is a maze of narrow streets, pleasant squares, and valuable monuments.

-Located in the heart of the old walled city, El Call is the area were the Jews established in Girona.
-Stroll through its charming streets and be impressed by the splendour of this Jewish Quarter, one of the best preserved in the world.
+Located in the heart of the old walled city, El Call is where the Jews established in Girona.
+Stroll through its charming streets and be impressed by the splendour of this Jewish Quarter.
+It’s one of the best-preserved in the world.
 Walk through the same narrow and cobbled lanes that people used 500 years ago and discover its courtyards and hidden patios.

 The Cathedral of Santa Maria de Girona

 And if you’re a fan of Game of Thrones, you’ll probably know that this cathedral was the Great Sept of Baelor during the sixth season of the show.
-There are a lot more of spots in Girona where the filming took place, representing places like King’s Landing, Braavos and Oldtown.
+There are many more spots in Girona where the filming took place, representing places like King’s Landing, Braavos and Oldtown.

 The Arab baths

-Immerse yourself in a trip to the past by visiting this construction that dates from the 12th century and it’s inspired by Roman baths.
-The price is 2€ and the baths are open from 10am to afternoon depending on the season.
+Immerse yourself on a trip to the past by visiting this construction that dates from the 12th century.
+The price is 2€ and the baths are open from 10 am to afternoon depending on the season.
 Click here for more info.

 The Eiffel bridge